Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Mushroom and leek quinoa risotto

-Risotto is another Italian staple, but it usually involves lots of stirring and waiting.
-So why not make a quick version and knock up this mushroom and leek quinoa risotto from Delicious?
+Risotto is another Italian staple and usually involves lots of stirring and waiting.
+So, to make a quick version, why not knock up this mushroom and leek quinoa risotto from Delicious?

-Once cooked, stir in lemon zest and parmesan, then top with some shop-bought crispy fried onions for a satisfying crunch!
+Once cooked, stir in lemon zest and parmesan.
+Then top with some crispy fried onions for a satisfying crunch!

 12. Spinach and feta filo pie